-Research that informed this year's 2021 Better Mability matrix that informs Reformation's design choicterials benchmark revealed 100% of peers reviewed es were addressing the sustainability of their material Low Impact Materials - Reformation's use selection and sourcing.
-In the first ever benchmark specifically relating to Better Materials, Reformation of A and B materials as per the Ref Fiber Scale increased from 75% in 2020 to 96% in 2021 scored 67% (20.75 / 31), leading to a Leadership rating.
-Past criteria in the Product Environmental Educational Programmes - Reformation (pri-Footprint benchmark relating to better material sevate) has lectured at universities on its Better Materilection were carried over into this year's analysis, als strategy focused on policy, prohibited materials, third-party Net Generation Materials R&D certification, use of data and tools, and target setting.
-In response to the trends observed during the o Reformation is a member of the Materials Innobenchmark research phases, additional criteria were vation Institute to support the development of plasincluded relating to the analysis of current material tic-free alternatives to animal materials selection, the strategic implantation of better mateo The brand also supports Canopy's Next Generation rials, cross-company collaboration, education, and Viscose initiative involvement in next gen material research & devel-To score higher in the Better Materials benchmark, opment.
-In addition to the points scored against past Reformation could initiate in-house R&D developmaterials-focused criteria, Reformation scored highment and share innovations with the wider industry. ly in key areas of the updated benchmark, including:
+Research that informed this year's 2021 Better Materials benchmark revealed 100% of peers reviewed were addressing the sustainability of their material selection and sourcing.
+In the first ever benchmark specifically relating to Better Materials, Reformation scored 67% (20.75 / 31), leading to a Leadership rating.
+Past criteria in the Product Environmental Footprint benchmark relating to better material selection were carried over into this year's analysis, focused on policy, prohibited materials, third-party certification, use of data and tools, and target setting.
+In response to the trends observed during the benchmark research phases, additional criteria were included relating to the analysis of current material selection, the strategic implantation of better materials, cross-company collaboration, education, and involvement in next gen material research & development.
+In addition to the points scored against past materials-focused criteria, Reformation scored highly in key areas of the updated benchmark, including: